whatwg/wattsi/Syntax.md

 definitions</span> to be...</p>
 ```

-However, Wattsi is case-insensitive, so at least you don't have to worry about initial capitalization:
+However, canonical definition strings are case-insensitive, so at least you don't have to worry about initial capitalization:

 ```html
 <p><span>Custom element definitions</span> are awesome.</p>